|

 The Level 1 course requires the purchase of a tool kit of basic, but high-quality watchmaker's tools and supplies.
 A movement, for class work, is also included.

-The Level 2 course requires the addition of certain tools, and will also provide a list of optional tools that may be purchased through the TZ Tool Shop or
+The Level 2, 3 and 4 courses requires the addition of certain tools, and will also provide a list of optional tools that may be purchased through the TZ Tool Shop or

 elsewhere, at the student's discretion.
-A movement is also supplied for the Level 2 course.
+A movement is also supplied for the Level 2 course and a watch timing machine is needed for Level 3.

 LEVEL 1 COURSE